 The paint directions said to just wash the surface and then paint.
 Ummm.. not trusting the product that much yet.
-I started by washing everything and then giving it all a light sanding with 220 sandpaper.
+I began by washing everything and then giving it all a light sanding with 220 sandpaper.

 I bought a flat brush specified for chalk paint and gave all the surfaces three light coats, letting it dry completely between coats.
-Following the directions on the can I didn’t sand it between coats like I do with regular paint.
+Following the directions on the can, I didn’t sand it between coats like I do with regular paint.

 I did some highlights in grey and then very carefully distressed it to bring out the white.